PDB-REDO/libcifpp/README.md

 Other requirements are:

+- A recent CCP4 environment (with the clipper libraries that have electrion scattering support).
 - GNU make version 4.1 or higher.
 - Boost libraries, the current version was developed using version 1.65
 - [mrc](https://github.com/mhekkel/mrc), a resource compiler that